“Maybe next year” or “when I have saved a little bit more money” – those are things that I used to say on a regular basis before March of this year.

-Travelling solo has also given me the confidence to say ‘yes’ to a lot more things – signing up to that course I have wanted to do for ages, booking last minute flights to a city that I have never visited before or trying a new exercise class.
+Travelling solo has also given me the confidence to say ‘yes’ to a lot more things – signing up to that course I have wanted to do for ages, booking last-minute flights to a city that I have never visited before, and trying a new exercise class.

 There will always be stresses, strains and responsibilities in daily life, but life is short and being able to take time out for yourself to see another aspect of it is an amazing feeling, and helps to put things into perspective.

 Scrolling through some old text messages from my Dad, I came across some of us discussing a recent trip he had taken to India.
 I tell him that I would l would really like to go to India too, but caveat it heavily with concerns, hesitations and doubts.
 My Dad simply responds, “Go for India!”

 I think I may well have my next solo adventure decided upon…